-We have no products approved for commercial sale.
 We have no or limited experience in developing, marketing and commercializing diagnostic platforms and tests, and we are continuing to evaluate the sales model for the Talis One system, which may make it difficult to evaluate the success of our business and to assess our future viability.

-To date, we have no commercialization experience as a company.
-As a result, we have limited experience forecasting future financial performance for our products and our actual results may fall below our financial guidance or other projections, or the expectations of analysts or investors, which could cause the price of our common stock to decline.
-In addition, we are continuing to evaluate the appropriate sales model for our Talis One system and cannot predict the proportion of customers that would purchase the Talis One instrument or utilize our planned reagent rental model in which the Talis One system is rented.
-Changes in the proportion of our customers directly purchasing as compared to accessing the reagent rental model will cause our results of operations to fluctuate making predictions with regard to our operating results highly variable particularly during the early stages of our commercial launch.
+To date, we have no experience with the entire commercialization process for the Talis One system.
+We have gained experience with the initial stages of the process, including demand generation, evaluations, and quoting, and we have recent commercialization experience selling and distributing the Antigen Tests.
+As a result, we have limited experience forecasting future financial performance for our products, including any third-party products that we may offer, such as the Antigen Tests, and our actual results may fall below our financial guidance or other projections, or the expectations of analysts or investors, which could cause the price of our common stock to decline.
+In addition, we are continuing to evaluate the appropriate acquisition model for our Talis One system and cannot predict the proportion of customers that would procure the Talis One instrument through capital purchase versus our planned equipment leasing model.
+Our results of operations could fluctuate with high variability depending on the changes in the proportion of our customers who directly purchase as compared to renting the equipment which will make it challenging to predict our operating results, particularly during the early stages of our commercial launch.

-Assuming we are successful in obtaining an EUA, we expect to initially market and sell the Talis One system with our COVID-19 assay kit in the United States.
-Substantially all of our revenue will initially be dependent upon such sales, which we expect will continue to be the case until such time as we obtain marketing authorization for subsequent tests.
-As a result, our future success will depend in large part on our ability to effectively launch the Talis One system with our COVID-19 assay kit and subsequently introduce enhanced or new tests for the Talis One system.
-The launch of new products is inherently uncertain and requires the completion of commercialization activities that are complex, costly, time-intensive and uncertain, and require us to accurately anticipate patients', providers' and, if applicable, payors' attitudes and needs and emerging technology and industry trends.
+We expect to initially market and sell the Talis One COVID-19 Test System in the United States pursuant to our EUA.
+A substantial portion of our revenue will depend upon such sales, which we expect will continue to be the case until such time as we obtain marketing authorization for subsequent tests, or if we are able to successfully pursue other product opportunities, such as selling third- party products like the Antigen Tests.
+As a result, our future success will depend in large part on our ability to effectively launch the Talis One COVID-19 Test System, subsequently introduce enhanced or new tests for the Talis One system and find other opportunities that could augment our business without materially diverting resources from our focus on the Talis One system.
+Any future commercialization of the Talis One system for other assays will require pursuing additional EUAs, 510(k) clearance or another available approval path.
+The launch of new products is inherently uncertain and requires the completion of commercialization activities that are complex, costly, time-intensive and uncertain, and require us to accurately anticipate patients', providers' and, if applicable, payors' attitudes and needs, the future competitive landscape, and emerging technology and industry trends.
 This process is conducted in various stages, and each stage presents the risk that we will not achieve our goals on a timely basis, or at all.